sudarsunkannan/appbench/README.md

 Collect results
 ---------------

-Application results in the output directory.
+Application results are in the output directory.
 To simply extract results, use the following command:

         $APPBENCH/extract_result.sh